gkaf89/NCC-Trainings/docs/cuda/profiling.md

      - Occupancy: can you change **`numBlocks`** and **`blockSize`** in the occupancy.cu code and check how it affects or predicts the occupancy of the given Nvidia microarchitecture.
      - Profiling: run your **`Matrix-multiplication.cu`** and **`Vector-addition.cu`** code and observe what you notice.
      For example, how can occupancy be improved?
-Or maximise a GPU utilization?
+Or maximize GPU utilization?
      - Timing: using CUDA events API, can you measure your GPU kernel execution and compare how fast your GPU computation is compared to CPU computation?